Balamani

 Balamani is a 1937 Indian Tamil-language film directed by P. V. Rao and produced by Shanmughananda Talkies.
-It is based on the two-volume novel of the same name, alternatively titled Pakka Thirudan by Ayyangar.
+It is based on the two-volume novel of the same name, alternatively titled Pakka Thirudan by Duraiswamy Ayyangar.
 The film stars T. K. Shanmugham, T. S. Jaya, T. K. Muthusami, B. Saradambal, T. K. Bhagavathi, K. Shanthadevi and S. V. Sahasranamam.

 Plot

 Balamani, a wealthy woman, is due to be married.
-After a robbery happens in her palace one night, she and her fiancé are abducted.
+She and her fiancé are abducted in a robbery at her palace one night.
 When Balamani regains consciousness, she finds herself in a dark cave, and has no idea of what happened.
 Her fiancé abandons her and escapes.
 Balamani tries to return home but, while passing through a river, she finds the corpse of a child.
 Balamani decides to take the corpse with her and bury it somewhere, until police officers appear and mistake her for having murdered the child, leading to her arrest.
 Balamani's family engages Eardley Norton, the current barrister of Madras, who defends her during her trial and has her acquitted.
 The real culprits are apprehended, and Balamani reunites with her fiancé.